kazurem/MinGLcraft/README.md

 This will be a.... journey of epic proportions that will most probably take atleast a year or more.
 LETS START!! (only after my semester exams ofcourse.
 I too want to get a degree).
 I will be making this Fedora.

+### 0. About OpenGL:
+OpenGL (Open Graphics Library) is a powerful cross-platform API for rendering 2D and 3D vector graphics.
+Basically, you can make things cool graphics with it.
+So, all of the graphics rendering of minecraft, or the things that you will see when playing minecraft, will be done via OpenGL.

 ### 1. Setting Up OpenGL in Fedora:
 ```
 sudo dnf install mesa-libGL mesa-libGL-devel freeglut freeglut-devel glew-devel